On Distillation of Guided Diffusion Models: Experiments

-In this section, we evaluate the performance of our distillation approach.
-We observe that our approach is able to achieve competitive FID/IS scores while using as few as 4 steps.
-We provide extra experimental details in \cref{app:sec:extra_details} and extra samples in \cref{app:sec:extra_samples}.
+In this section, we evaluate the performance of our distillation approach on pixel-space diffusion models (\ie DDPM~\cite{ho2020denoising}) and latent-space diffusion models (\ie Stable Diffusion~\cite{rombach2022high}).
+We further apply our approach to text-guided image editing and inpainting tasks.
+Experiments show that our approach is able to achieve competitive performance while using as few as 2-4 steps on all tasks.